 One day he didn’t latch the gate properly and the horse ran off.
 “Oh no!
-This is terrible news!” his neighbours cried.
+What a disaster!” his neighbours cried.
 “Such terrible misfortune!”
 “Maybe,” the farmer replied.

 A few days later the horse returned, bringing with it six wild horses.
 “How fantastic!
 You are so lucky,” his neighbours told him.
 “Now you are rich!”
 “Maybe,” the farmer replied.

 The following week the farmer’s son was breaking-in one of the wild horses when it kicked out and broke his leg.
 “Oh no!” the neighbours cried, “such bad luck, all over again!”
 “Maybe,” the farmer replied.